Published on

 Endings from FIASCO

-Like many, Fiasco was the first TTRPG where I saw the world differently.
+Like many, Fiasco was the first game that helped me see the TTRPG world differently.
 You don’t need a GM?
 We can just sit down and improv a story without any prep?
 I want my character to make bad decisions?

 Fiasco is a game about “powerful ambition and poor impulse control”.
 Jason Morningstar designed it to create a story that feels like a Cohen brothers movie, and it rarely misses.
 It’s a very different style of play than D&D, but (at least for me) so much more rewarding because of the collaborative storytelling.

-HOME is influenced by Fiasco in a lot of ways: oracle-like tables for quick setup, 2 different color dice that visually represent good and bad outcomes, a game flow that emulates a specific story structure.
+HOME is influenced by Fiasco in a lot of ways: oracle-like tables for quick setup, 2 different color dice that visually represent good and bad outcomes, a game flow that emulates well known story structure.

-But the most important thing that Fiasco (and Jason directly) influenced was that the game needs to have a clear ending, ideally accomplishable within one normal session of play (let's assume 2-4 hours).
+But the most important thing that Fiasco (and Jason directly) influenced was that the game needs to have a clear ending, ideally accomplishable within one normal session of play.
 Asking people to play a one-shot is a lot easier than asking them to commit to 5 weeks of play, and if they did want to play more, would they if the first session wasn’t satisfying?

-HOME was designed with this in mind: make it end, make it satisfying, make it fit the time constraints of how people play.
+HOME was designed with this in mind: make it end, make it satisfying, make it fit within time constraints that make it easy for people to play.

 Uh, is that another curtain?

 But wait, what is this?
 Another curtain?
-What, pray tell, lies behind such a thing…
+What, pray tell, could lie behind such a thing…

 An experienced reader may recognize the three above examples as “popular” in the TTRPG community.
 Certainly not as popular as D&D, but definitely the second group of cool kids at highschool (and probably cooler because of it).